yashyash0110/Amusement-Park-Water-Rides/README.md

-# Theme-Park
+# Water Rides
-Open the report to get an overall understanding on the implementation.
+Open the report to get an overall understanding of the implementation.